sourcegraph/about/handbook/engineering/security/goals.md

 **Milestones:**

-1. We need a better way to store and access [our own secrets](https://docs.google.com/document/d/1HzO7szEm-h4fqlQOnVbcJdpDmfQiM7Rb-Tz4CMEYl-Q).
+1. We have a better way to store and access [our own secrets](https://docs.google.com/document/d/1HzO7szEm-h4fqlQOnVbcJdpDmfQiM7Rb-Tz4CMEYl-Q).
 2. We have implemented continuous scanning for known security vulnerabilities, and have resolved all impactful vulnerabilities.
    1. Infrastructure vulnerability scans
    2. Docker image scans